Misterio77/nix-config/README.md

 ## About the installation
 This is hardware specific and can easily be changed by switching out `hardware-configuration.nix` files.

-I use a erase my darlings-like setup.
-My desktop pc uses an encrypted btrfs partition, which has subvolumes for nix store, games, home (snapshotted), srv (snapshotted), and var.
-The pi is similar, but with a single ext4 partition for all that.
-The root filesystem is a tmpfs, on which the partitions are mounted to achieve opt-in state.
+All my computers use a single btrfs (encrypted on all except headless) partition, with subvolumes for `/nix`, a `/persist` directory (which I opt in using `impermanence`), swap file, and a root subvolume cleared on every boot.

-I use home-manager as a standalone module, and, as such, i have to "manually" activate it.
-For this reason, i have a hook on loginShell that activates it, if not already active.
+Home-manager is used in a standalone way, and because of opt-in persistence is activated on every boot with `loginShellInit`.

 ## How to bootstrap